Home Majors Landscape Architecture

-Landscape Architecture Degree
+Landscape Architecture

 Students study the design of outdoor spaces including parks, campuses, urban plazas, and residential landscapes, combining ecology, engineering, and aesthetics.
 Graduates typically pursue careers in landscape architecture firms, municipal parks departments, environmental restoration, and real estate development.
 Licensed landscape architects are in growing demand as communities invest in public spaces and climate-resilient design.

-What Landscape Architecture Graduates Do
+What Landscape Architecture graduates do

 You’ll start your career supporting a licensed landscape architect, spending your days drafting plans in CAD, researching local plant life and building codes, and preparing materials for client presentations.
 After gaining experience and passing your licensure exam, you'll take the lead on designing everything from public parks and university campuses to residential gardens, overseeing projects from initial sketch to final construction.